 These docs rely on Slice Machine, which is in active development and subject to change.
 Content Relationships are not currently supported with Slices.

-This article explains how to push Slices from The Slice Builder to the Prismic UI and make them available for content editors.
+This article explains how to push Slices from Slice Machine to the Prismic UI and make them available for content editors.

 Now that you've created your Slices, plus coded and styled the component using its mock data, you can push your Slices to Prismic to create Custom types models that your content editors use in their documents.

 Add component previews

 You can choose to have component preview images for each of your Slices so that they appear in the UI of your documents.
 There are a few options for doing this: